Housing Complaints Policy

 Equalities and Diversity and reasonable adjustments

-7.1 When implementing this policy, the Council will have regard to the Equalities Act 2010 and show due regard to an individual’s medical condition or vulnerability, such as mental health and learning disabilities.
+7.1 When implementing this policy, we will have regard to the Equalities Act 2010 and show due regard to an individual’s medical condition or vulnerability, such as mental health and learning disabilities.
 Help and support will be provided to residents to overcome any difficulties in pursuing their complaint.
 Any support or adjustment made will be determined on a case-by-case basis and with the agreement of the resident.

 How can a complaint be made